Paul Gagné (translator)

-Paul Gagné is a Canadian literary translator currently working in Montreal, Quebec, Canada.
+Paul Gagné (born 1961) is a Canadian literary translator currently working in Montreal, Quebec, Canada.
 With his wife Lori Saint-Martin, he has translated over seventy English language books into French, including the works of authors such as Maya Angelou, Margaret Atwood and Naomi Klein.
 He holds a master's degree in French literature from Laval University.

 Works

 Before turning to the world of literary translation, Gagné worked as a translator for several years in Toronto and Montréal.
 He is a member of the Literary Translators' Association of Canada and of the Association of Translators and Interpreters of Ontario.
 Below is a list of selected works that he has translated in collaboration with Lori Saint-Martin: